3.7 Admins

 - Can be:

-• Deleted (from the list or detailed view)
+- Uninvited by the Cancel Invitation (from the list or detailed view).

 2. Active